Woman inspecting model house with microscope|Condition report|Condition report|Condition report|Condition report

 Whenever you believe the tenant has breached the Agreement, always check the Standard Terms first and if the issue isn't covered in a Standard Term, check the Special Terms of the Agreement the tenant has agreed to.

-Q: I want to go back and do an inspection to check if a breach has been remedied but the tenant is saying they won't allow access.
+Q: I want to go back to a property and reinspect to check if a breach has been remedied; the tenant is saying they won't allow access.
 What can I do about this?

 A significant breach means a breach relating to any of the following;

-REIQ Members seeking further advice on this topic or any other property management topic can call the PMSS Team on 1300MYREIQ (1300 697 347) or email pmsupport@reiq.com.au.
+REIQ members seeking further advice on this topic or any other property management topic can call the Property Management Support Service team on 1300MYREIQ (1300 697 347) or email ask@reiq.com.au.
 Not a member?
 Join us today!

 Start your Real Estate Career